gbogard/portfolio/src/content/blog/discover-redux-saga.md

 ```

 Expresses the *how* : every UI change is explicit.
 The risk of desynchronization between the UI layer and the state of the
 application is high.
-Unexpected components can easily occur if this code is run several times : if we are not cautious enough, the click
+Unexpected behaviours can easily occur if this code is ran several times : if we are not cautious enough, the click
 event listener could be registered multiple times, resulting in multiple `alert` being fired.

 #### The declarative approach (with JSX)